 The GSMA has announced new details on its 2017 GSMA Mobile 360 Series.
-Describing it in a statement, the organization says it’s “a regional though leadership conference series” aimed at mobile industry executives and government and regulatory body representatives.
+Describing it in a statement, the organization says it’s “a regional thought leadership conference series” aimed at mobile industry executives and government and regulatory body representatives.

 There are eight series conferences in total.
 Seven have a regional focus, aimed respectively at Africa, Europe, the Middle East, India, Latin America, and the new additions of North Asia and West Africa.
 The eighth event, which will take place in The Hague, is dedicated to the topic of Privacy & Security.
 Events will run throughout the year, with the West Africa conference kicking things off on April 27th and North Asia capping the series on November 28th to 29th.